petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 some machine learning in Python, then compile a paper with LaTeX.

-Calkit's solution is to make environments a first class entity in the project, allowing users to define as many as they need, choosing from many different types, e.g.,
+Calkit's solution is to make environments essential entities in the project.
+Users can define as many as they need, choosing from many different types, e.g.,
 Conda, Docker, uv, Pixi, Renv, Julia, or even MATLAB.
 When a project is run, relevant environments are checked against their